jjakk/jjakk.github.io/README.md

 # My Card
-This is my "buisness" card
+This is my "business" card